Shadek07/Shadek07.github.io/review_obstacle_tower.md

-#### Review on: “Obstacle Tower: A generalization Challenge in Vision, Control, and Planning
+#### Review on: "Obstacle Tower: A generalization Challenge in Vision, Control, and Planning"

 This paper introduces a simulation environment called "Obstacle Tower" to provide a challenge in the direction of Deep Reinforcement Learning Research.
 The aim of this Unity3D game environment is to test a learned agent in terms of Visual scene, Control, Generalization, and Planning.
 Through the experimentation with state-of-the-art reinforcement learning algorithms, the authors have shown that not a single agent was able to perform close to human in this game environment.